 I've also had some children's stories illustrated by Bronte Stead, a very talented Geelong artist, for a picture book called, ZELDA'S CURSE, also printed and available through BookPod in Melbourne.
 An interesting facet is that I used some of my tanka as fillers, and did the same for IN THE SHADOW OF GIANTS.

 Most of my stories start in Geelong, whether it be a location, local myth, legend, or several of those things, as in Sideshow Alley, Myvanwy and the House of Dragon, or RHUBARB.
 There are others to be finished as well about growing up in the district, and a tribute to my parents in their latter years.
-Those stories should have been finished by now but I got side-tracked while trying to learn the art of scriptwriting; a logical extension of playwriting.
+Those stories should have been finished by now but I got side-tracked while learning the art of scriptwriting; a logical extension of playwriting.
 A hard task when there's not much help locally.
-Although, the answer was simple; purchase up-to-date books on the subject and research the web.
+Although, the answer was simple enough; purchase up-to-date books on the subject and research the web.

 Being a writer there is no shortage of material for scripts and they can be as short or long as you want.
 I have a few in progress and some earmarked for competition.
 That is the downside of scriptwriting.
-The market here is so small, and even harder to crack.
-The only good thing about it is that I get to revisit the best of my works at the end of the day, and adapt them.
-Meanwhile, the catalogue is growing.
+The market here is so small and even harder to crack.
+The only good thing about it is that I get to revisit the best of my works at the end of the day and adapt them.
+Meanwhile, the catalogue keeps growing.

 As you can see from above, there are so many ways a writer can go and the world so crazy, it provides more stories each day.